JackInSights/JackInSights-2019/README.md

 # JackInSights-2019

 Static Website for Statistics

-Inspired by Daniel Hritzkiv Annual Report series, JackInSights - 2019 is an excercise in personal data collection and reflection.
+Inspired by Daniel Hritzkiv Annual Report series, JackInSights - 2019 an attempt to beter understand HTML and CSS.

+As I learn more of JavaScript I will use live data from API calls.
 I had previously mapped out this data using Microsoft Excel spreadsheets but with the advent of tracking applicaitons this is significantly easier.

-This website will be static but I hope as I learn to code I will be able to make it more interactable.
+This is 2019 - Version 1